Ottoman architecture: Painted decoration

-Painted decoration was an essential part of the decoration of Ottoman buildings, covering interior walls, ceilings, and domes.
-However, very little original painted decoration has been preserved in Ottoman buildings, as they were frequently repainted during later restorations.
+Painted decoration was an essential part of the decoration of Ottoman buildings.
+It covered interior walls, ceilings, and domes.
+However, very little original painted decoration has been preserved in Ottoman buildings as they were frequently repainted during later restorations.
 Paint, as well as gold leaf, was applied on a variety of mediums including plaster, wood, leather or cloth, and stone.
 For plaster decoration, there were generally two types: kalemişi and malakâri.
 The first refers to paint being applied directly to plaster, while the second referred to applying paint onto relief decoration sculpted beforehand.

 The motifs of painted decoration were typically similar to those used in other contemporary arts, such as manuscript illumination.
 Early examples indicate that Ottoman decoration developed a preference for floriate motifs.
-One such motif that was popular throughout the history of Ottoman art is the rumî style, whose existence predates the Ottomans and which consists of scrolling, spiraling, and/or intertwining stems with stylized leaves.
-Another floriate style that appeared in Ottoman decoration from the 15th century onward is hatayî, which consists in large part of peonies and leaves shown in varying stages of budding and blooming.
+One such motif that was popular throughout the history of Ottoman art is the rumî style, whose existence predates the Ottomans.
+It consists of scrolling, spiraling, and/or intertwining stems with stylized leaves.
+Another floriate style that appeared in Ottoman decoration from the 15th century onward is hatayî, which largely depicts peonies and leaves in varying stages of budding and blooming.
 This style had its origins further east in China or Turkestan and it appeared in Islamic art from the 13th century onward.
 One of the most important examples of early Ottoman painted decoration is the partially-preserved mural decoration inside the Murad II Mosque in Edirne, which still dates back to its construction circa 1436 and depicts natural landscapes with stylized flowers and trees.
 These appear to reflect the same artistic styles used in book illustrations and miniatures, particularly those from the Timurid Empire further east.

 A painted wooden ceiling under the gallery of the Kara Ahmed Pasha Mosque in Istanbul, circa 1554.
 This mixes a number of design elements including a central medallion, saz-style motifs, and "Chinese clouds".

 In the second quarter of the 16th century, the saz style (also mentioned above for tile decoration) was developed by Ottoman artist Şahkulu.
 It was derived from the hatayî style and added new motifs, most notably large serrated leaves.
 It was less formal and geometrically rigid, allowing these motifs to be combined and arranged in a wide variety of ways to fill any space.

 The most monumental painted compositions were employed in and around the domes and semi-domes of Ottoman buildings.
-For much of the Ottoman era, domes were typically decorated with a circular medallion-like composition at the center of the dome that was filled with a calligraphic rendition of Qur'anic verses.
+For much of the Ottoman era, the center of domes were typically decorated with a circular medallion-like composition that was filled with a calligraphic rendition of Qur'anic verses.
 The motif of the central medallion radiated outward to cover the rest of the dome, with the details filled by rumî, hatayî, or saz motifs.
 This type of dome decoration is well-known from the 16th century onward but it probably had appeared earlier in the 15th century as well.